-The cost of hydroseeding varies according to the application use, where we need to source the water, the type of hydroseed mixture, and the square footage of the area to be hydroseeded.
+The cost of hydroseeding varies greatly according to the application use, where we need to source the water, the type of hydroseeding mixture, and the size and square footage of the area to be hydroseeded.

 For pricing information on hydroseeding services, call our office to schedule an appointment for a free quote.
-We will evaluate your yard and provide you with an accurate quote for your project.
+We will visit your site and provide you with an accurate quote for your project.